KennyHT/learn-kubernetes/labs/services.md

 # Services Lab

-To illustrate the dynamic and loosely coupled design of Kubernetes, we're going to expose a service, but exposing the service first without any pods to support it.
+To illustrate the dynamic nature of Kubernetes Services and Pods, we're going to expose a service, but first exposing the Service without any Pods.

+Let's make sure we don't have any Podsby running:

+    kubectl delete pods --all --namespace=learn-k8s

 !!! note

+    This only applies if you're using Docker for Desktop.

     Because Docker for Desktop does not bind the `NodePort` associated with the `LoadBalancer` Service type to localhost (on the host), I will be using the a type of `NodePort` service.

     Currently when using type `LoadBalancer`, every `port` value (not the NodePort) in our service is mapped from our host machine to the Docker VM.
 I have no idea why this is the default as it means that we can't have multiple services which listen on the same ports.

-Create the service:
+Create the Service:

     kubectl apply -f manifests/service.yaml

-Inspect the service so we can get the randomly assigned ports:
+Inspect the service so we can get the randomly assigned node ports.
+Note that each port for our service has been assigned a node port:

     kubectl describe service kuard-service | grep Port

+A Service defines the interface to which requests are made.
+Regardless of the ports that the containers in a Pod may expose, it is the ports mapped at the Service level that are used.

-Confirm we don't have any pods matching the label the service is querying for:
+Confirm we don't have any Pods matching the label the service is querying for:

-    kubectl get pods kuard-pod
+    kubectl get pods --selector=app=kuard

-We can tell the service doesn't have Pods because there are no endpoints associated with the service.
+We can determine the Service doesn't have associated Pods because there are no endpoints associated with the Service.

     kubectl describe service kuard-service